by Nebula Haze

 Complete Grow Supply List

-This cannabis grow room setup list includes all the supplies you need to get to harvest.
+This cannabis grow room setup list includes all the supplies you need to grow from seed to harvest.

-- Recommended 250W Grow Light (ballast, bulbs, and reflector sold separately)
+250W MH/HPS Grow Light (ballast, bulbs, and reflector sold separately)

 - Ballast – Yescom 250W MH/HPS Digital Ballast